Adium

 Hi.
 I am Patrick Steinhardt, student in Computer Science at the Free University of Berlin (Germany) and a pretty new developer of Adium.

-I started contributing to Adium in May 2011 with a small bug fix.
 It really wasn’t anything big but the warm welcome of certain people immediately convinced me to stay with Adium.

 Warm welcome?
 Yeah, I really like the friendly and occasionally engaged atmosphere surrounding our core team.
 I have already been given the (admittedly unofficial and not very popular) title “token master”, as I introduced the magic of token fields to our interfaces.